mhdzy/SSLboard/README.md

 #### protobuffers

 Learning how to write a `.proto` file was rather easy, as we only had to define a few methods that we were to implement along with the necessary structs to send information over our connection.
+However, figuring out how to incorporate gRPC's functionality along with implementing our interfaces and structs took a bit of time.

 #### dep (ensure)